What is Hate Crime?

 St Patrick’s day 2014: Adam Labazanov (19), whose family are refugees from Chechnya, was kidnapped at a fake Garda checkpoint and driven 2 miles.
 He was stripped naked and stabbed 57 times by his assailants after they discovered he was Muslim.
 They buried him in sand and leaves before leaving him for dead.
 No one has been brought to justice for these crimes.

 July 2015: “Jane”, a working mother of African origin, was forced to move her young children out of their home in county Dublin looking for safety.
 The family had been subjected to a 2 year ordeal of racist intimidation, culminating in having the tyres on her car slashed repeatedly and racist graffiti being sprayed on her house.
 No one has been arrested in relation to the crimes committed against Jane and her young family.

-Previously, the Coalition Against Hate Crime supported the Criminal Law (Hate Crime) Bill, together with the accompanying ‘Out of the Shadows’: Legislating for Hate Crime in Ireland Report, was presented to the Government in 2015 by the Hate and Hostility Research Group following a recommendation from the Coalition Against Hate Crime (formely called The National Steering Group Against Hate Crime.
+Previously, the Coalition Against Hate Crime supported the Criminal Law (Hate Crime) Bill, which has been piublished together with the accompanying ‘Out of the Shadows’: Legislating for Hate Crime in Ireland Report.
+Both were presented to the Government in 2015 by the Hate and Hostility Research Group following a recommendation from the Coalition Against Hate Crime (formely called The National Steering Group Against Hate Crime).

 To date, the Government has failed to take steps to introduce the above bill or any other hate crime bill into law, leaving minorities in Ireland without protection.

 - Sign the petition calling for Hate Crime Legislation

 - Find out more about LOVE NOT HATE campaign

 - Read Life Free From Fear Report indicating the need for a legislative change in the area of hate crime in Ireland informed by primary research with non-governmental organisations engaged in supporting communities which are targets of hate crime.